 Maybe the idea of loosening the hold of the childhood conditioning resonates with you.

 Or, maybe that seems like diving too deeply into the past.

-Here's the good news . . . you don't have to go digging back there in that pile how you got where you are or why your parents did those things.
-You simply show up with your curiosity and attentiveness and listen to your self now, particularly to your posture.
-We'll look for the clues in your posture to tell us the story of how you walk yourself through each day now and we'll focus on making that walk simpler, easier, and more elegant.
+Here's the good news ... you don't have to go digging in that pile of history to discover how you got where you are or why your parents did those things.
+You simply show up to a class or a private session with your curiosity and attentiveness.
+With guidance, you'll listen to your self now, particularly to your posture.
+We'll look for the clues in your posture to tell us the story of how you walk yourself through each day and we'll focus on making your walk simpler, easier, and more elegant.

 One day, you'll notice how much freedom you feel

 and the past won't loom larger than the present.